rohit746/mini-lang/README.md

 # Mini Compiler in Zig

 A simple compiler for a custom programming language ("Mini") written in Zig.
-This project demonstrates the core stages of a compiler: Lexing, Parsing, Semantic Analysis, and Code Generation (x86-64 Assembly).
+This project demonstrates the core stages of a compiler: Lexing, Parsing, Semantic Analysis, and Code Generation (LLVM IR).

 ## Features